Sagar2366/LearnWithSagar/CKAD/practice_questions/extra_questions.md

     Run the image (create a container) named my-ping.

 2. Tag the image, which is currently tagged as pinger , also as local-registry:5000/pinger .
-    Then push the image into the Docker hub.

 3. Create a namespace called 'mynamespace' and a pod with image nginx in mynamespace

 4. Create a busybox pod (using YAML) that runs the command "env".